-So, in Rajaji National Park’s, Chila and Gohari Ranges are available for bird watching with expert bird watchers.
+So, in Rajaji National Park, Chila and Gohari Ranges are available for bird watching with expert bird watchers.
 Apart from these, the barrage on river Ganga near Haridwar is also a popular site for bird watching.
 Besides, some of the migratory birds hunting around Motichur Rau, Berribada Rau, and Kawasan River.

 Best time to Visit-Rajaji National Park

 The park is open to visitors between mid of November to mid of June.
-During November to Middle of March, the temperature of this region falls to 2-degree celsius.
+From November to the Middle of March, the temperature of this region falls to 2-degree celsius.
 The frequent snowfall occurs in the adjoining higher hilly area.
 As a result, the climate remains too cold in these months.
 So, tourists must bring woolens in their luggage.

 How to reach-Rajaji National Park, Uttarakhand